afraaz24/CODSOFT/Landing page/README.md

 # Education Website

-Welcome to the Pet Adoption website!
-This website is dedicated to finding loving homes for pets in need.
-Our mission is to make the adoption process as seamless and joyful as possible.
-Here, you can browse through our selection of adorable pets waiting for a forever home and find your perfect companion today.
+Welcome to the Education website!
+This website is dedicated finding free courses.

 ## Demo